Britannia deck plans

-On MS Britannia, P&O Cruises also introduced a try-before-you-buy program with consultant-managing tasting tables in the ship's beauty and make-up areas.
+On MS Britannia, P&O UK also introduced a try-before-you-buy program with consultant-managing tasting tables in the ship's beauty and make-up areas.

 Britannia deck plans are property of P&O UK (P&O Cruises).
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.